danpilch/cassandra-spark-analytics/README.md

 `echo "use spark_demo; COPY person_data FROM '/path/to/cassandra-spark-analytics/schema/spark_demo_data.csv' WITH HEADER=true;" | cqlsh 127.0.0.1`

+If it is sucessful you should get some output like: `1000 rows imported in 0.477 seconds.`

 ### Spark

 we will start Spark with the included `compose/spark.yml` instruction file.
 This file can be edited if you know what you are doing but the defaults are fairly sane for this demo.